Watchin' God Book One - Listed Alphabetically

 My camera is only 5 mega pixel, so the photo doesn't do justice to the view - at all.
 Truth be told, nothing does.
 It's one of those views that is best kept in the memory.

-Here's a shot of some dreative rock balancing on the river path, headed towards the bridge.
+Here's a shot of some creative rock balancing on the river path, headed towards the bridge.
 To get there, go to the end of Main Street and hook a right.

 Sheldon Air Service Tell Holly that Nancy Spencer said Hi!